-A. The monetary figures shown in this table relate solely to the cost attributable to future development that is to be levied under this Plan.
-The full cost of the facilities and the amount attributable to existing development (to be funded by Council or from other funds) is specified in Appendix B.
+A: The monetary figure shown in this table relate solely to the cost attributable to future development that is to be levied under this Plan.
+The full costs of the facilities and the amount attributable to existing development (to be funded by Council or from other funds) is specified in Appendix B.